MainuddinAlam/Terminal_Music_Player/README.md

 # Terminal_Music_Player
-Project to play music in the terminal
+* Project to play music in the terminal.
-Currently under development
+* Currently under development.

 ## Reasons for making this project